anonymous-cupholder/ghostbsd-znapzend-backup/README.md

 ---

-This is a comprehensive guide to setting up, using, validating, and restoring backups with `znapzend` on GhostBSD.
+This SOP provides a comprehensive guide to setting up, using, validating, and restoring backups with `znapzend` on GhostBSD, storing backups to a remote location.
 Regular testing and monitoring are key to ensuring data integrity and availability.